software-engineering-amsterdam/many-ql/TeamAwesome/README.md

 # How do I run the unit tests?
 Go into `ql/unittest/` and do `python -m unittest`.

-# What if I want to rebuild the grammar?
+# What if I want to regenerate the parser?
-The grammar for QL is in `ql/antlr/`.
+The grammar for QL is in `ql/antlr/QL.g4`.

-Assuming ANTLR 4.5 and Python 3 are already installed, the grammar can be rebuilt by running the `generateParser.py` script from `ql/antlr/`.
+Make sure ANTLR 4.5 and Python 3 are installed.
+The parser can be rebuilt by running `python generateParser.py` script from there.